roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 1. **What JS expression would you use to access the jQuery function in a React app?**

-2. **What lifecycle method is typically where we make asynchronous calls from?**.
+2. **What lifecycle method is typically where we make asynchronous calls from?**

 3. **Why is the following code not a best practice?**